Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 [_Liberating Biology_]: /blogposts/post-8
 [Dream Girl]: https://open.spotify.com/track/0TNE9XzcP1uXWmhoyp3nFo

-_Please note, this blogpost has been rewritten.
-For the old version, see [here]._

 Throughout the past few years, I have been struggling to reconcile my existence as a queer, transgender individual with the broader ideology of our society.
 I struggle against the dominant ontology[^1] of gender and sex―paradoxically